Mobile Fraud Overview: Prevention and Detection

 This happens when an Advertiser fires back a second Conversion from the same click ID.
 The default setting is for Everflow to “reject” duplicate Conversions, so it won’t pay out to the Affiliate on those Conversions.
-You can change this setting on the ATTRIBUTION within the Offer.
+You can change this setting on the REVENUE & PAYOUT within the Offer.

-Best Practice: During Offer Setup, under ATTRIBUTION > Duplicate Conversions ensure the setting is toggled to red.
+Best Practice: During Offer Setup, under REVENUE & PAYOUT, be sure not to check the box under Allow Duplicate Conversions.
 Under TRACKING & CONTROLS > Enable Duplicate Click Filter.
 The Duplicate Conversions will keep you safe from paying your Affiliates twice.
 The Duplicate Click Filter will also keep your Advertisers safe from receiving the second click.

 SDK Spoofing is where the fraud source uses bots to send fake data that creates a simulation of real traffic: faked clicks, Conversions and Events.
 This can create scary situations, where the tracking partner’s MMP (Mobile Measurement Partner) shows traffic as driving high quality installs with a lot of Events but, when they check their internal non-MMP reporting numbers, they see none of the Events showing up inside the MMP dashboard.